tranka2010/hp15c-software-pacs/README.md

 # hp15c-software-pacs
-Engineering-oriented software pacs for HP15c Collector's Edition (source and binaries)
+Engineering-oriented software pacs for HP15c Collector's Edition (source and binaries).
+This repository is not affiliatated with HP or any of subsidiaries.
+Programs in this repository are provided as a altruistic service to the engineering community in particular as well as the HP calculator community at large.